spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### magic8ball.py
 * This script asks the user a question and then gives them the response a Magic 8 ball would.

+### make_art.py
+* This script uses TensorFlow's DeepDream model to create whimsical artwork out of a user-provided image by enhancing patterns detected within the picture.

 ### mbox-short.txt
 * Data file for testing first_word_counter.py.